Sometimes, a Windows 11/10 computer can suddenly come up with “.dll file is missing” error message, which cannot be ignored and needs to be fixed.

 1. Right-click on the Start button and click on Command Prompt (Admin).

-2. On Command prompt window, type sfc /scannow and press the Enter key on the keyboard of your computer.
+2. On the Command prompt screen, type sfc /scannow and press the Enter key on the keyboard of your computer.

-3. Restart your computer to see if the problem is fixed.
+3. Restart the computer to see if the problem is fixed.

 6. Repair System Image Using DISM

-2. On the Command prompt window, type Dism /Online /Cleanup-Image /RestoreHealth and hit the Enter key on the keyboard of your computer.
+2. On the Command prompt screen, type Dism /Online /Cleanup-Image /RestoreHealth and hit the Enter key on the keyboard of your computer.

 The DISM command checks for Windows component store corruption and restores good health.

-Patiently wait for the DISM command to be completed (15 minutes or more) and Restart your computer for the changes to Apply.
+3. Wait for the DISM command to be completed (15 minutes or more).